andriiyaremenko/andriiyaremenko.github.io/index.md

 ##### Software Engineer, Senior Software Engineer (acting as a Team Leader • Dec, 2017 - Nov, 2019, as a Tech Lead • Feb, 2020 - Mar 202)

 **Achievements:**
- * Was supervising and involved in development of core Client- and Server-side libraries inside the company
+ * Was supervising and involved in the development of core Client- and Server-side libraries inside the company
  * Successfully developed 3 major releases of Goal management system for top management employees
  * Successfully developed 2 major releases of Goal management system for company employees
  * Designed flexible architecture for application aimed to generate accounting reports (changes to existing requirements was applied with no additional effort)